-(Dated: 22 December 2021)
+(Dated: 21 January 2022)

 The re-regularized semilocal meta generalized gradient approximation (meta-GGA) exchange-correlation functional r2SCAN [J. W. Furness, A. D. Kaplan, J. Ning, J. P. Perdew, and J. Sun, J. Phys.
 Chem.
 Lett.
-11, 8208-8215 (2020)] is used to create the three global hybrid functionals with varying admixtures of Hartree-Fock exact exchange (HFX).
-The resulting exchange-correlation functionals r2SCANh (10% HFX), r2SCAN0 (25% HFX), and r2SCAN50 (50% HFX) are combined with the recent semi-classical D4 London dispersion correction.
-The new functionals are assessed for molecular geometries, general main-group and metalorganic thermochemistry at 26 comprehensive benchmark sets including such as the large GMTKN55, ROST61, and IONPI19 sets.
-It is shown that a moderate admixture of HFX leads to overall mean percent improvements of -11 (r2SCANh-D4), -16 (r2SCAN0-D4), and -1% (r2SCAN50-D4) regarding thermochemistry compared to the parental meta-GGA.
-For organometallic reaction energies and barriers, r^2 SCAN0-D4 even yields a mean improvement of -35%.
-The computation of structural parameters does not systematically profit from HFX admixture.
-Overall, the most promising combination r^2 SCAN0-D4 performs well for both main-group and organometallic thermochemistry.
-It yields deviations better or on par with other very well performing global hybrid functionals such as PW6B95-D4 or PBE0-D4.
-Regarding systems prone to self-interaction errors (SIE4x4), r2SCAN0-D4 shows reasonable performance, reaching the quality of the range-separated ω B97X-V functional.
+11, 8208-8215 (2020)] is used to create three global hybrid functionals with varying admixtures of Hartree-Fock "exact" exchange (HFX).
+The resulting functionals r2SCANh (10% HFX), r2SCAN0 (25% HFX), and r2SCAN50 (50% HFX) are combined with the semi-classical D4 London dispersion correction.
+The new functionals are assessed for the calculation of molecular geometries, main-group, and metalorganic thermochemistry at 26 comprehensive benchmark sets.
+These include the extensive GMTKN55 database, ROST61, and IONPI19 sets.
+It is shown that a moderate admixture of HFX leads to relative improvements of the mean absolute deviations (MADs) for thermochemistry of 11% (r2SCANh-D4), 16% (r2SCAN0-D4), and 1% (r2SCAN50-D4) compared to the parental semi-local meta-GGA.
+For organometallic reaction energies and barriers, r2SCAN0-D4 yields an even larger mean improvement of 35%.
+The computation of structural parameters (geometry optimization) does not systematically profit from HFX admixture.
+Overall, the best variant r^2 SCAN0-D4 performs well for both main-group and organometallic thermochemistry and is better or on par with wellestablished global hybrid functionals such as PW6B95-D4 or PBE0-D4.
+Regarding systems prone to self-interaction errors (SIE4x4), r^2 SCAN0-D4 shows reasonable performance, reaching the quality of the range-separated ω B97X-V functional.
 Accordingly, r2SCAN0-D4 in combination with a sufficiently converged basis set (def2-OZVP(P)) represents a robust and reliable choice for general use in the calculation of thermochemical properties of both, main-group and organometallic chemistry.